gnames/papers/bhlnames2022/bhlnames.md

 ## Goals

-The goals of BHLnames project are:
+The goals of BHLnames project are to:

-1. Provide an ability to search for a citation in BHL using citation metadata and the index of names data.
+1. Dramatically simplify citation string search using the names index.

-    Use names' index information to dramatically simplify search for a publication.
-    Combine citation metadata together with occurences of a name to point to possible pages of a citation with high probability.
+    Use citation metadata in combination with occurences of a scientific name to link to pages that potentially match the citation with a provided probability score.

-2. Discover original descriptions and nomenclatural events in BHL.
+2. Link to original species descriptions and nomenclatural events in BHL.

-    Use the goal #1 together with citation and name information from CoL.
-    Combine these data to determine pages containing nomenclatural events for scientific names.
-    Increase usability of BHL for biodiversity reseearchers by augmenting scientific names index with the nomenclatural events index.
+    Use citation search in combination with CoL nomenclatural citations to build an nomenclatural event index that will increase usability of BHL for biodiversity researchers.

 3. Add "taxonomic intalligence" to the BHL's index of scientific names.

-    Use goal #2 and the CoL data to optionally expand BHL name search with taxonomical information.
+    Supplement the nomenclatural event index with CoL synonym data to optionally extend BHL name search to include all relevent taxonomical information by returning search results for the accepted name and all of its synonyms.
-    Return data not only for a particular name, but for its synonyms.
-    Provide data about currently accepted name for the taxa.
-    Also, when available, provide data about nomenclatural events for all relevant names.

 (Methods)

 ## Technical introduction

 BHLnames an Open Source project written in Go and JavaScript.
-It can be used independently by anybody with Internet connection and a write access to a PostgreSQL database.
+It can be freely used by anyone with Internet connection, write access to a PostgreSQL database, and XXX GB of disk space.
-It consists of one stand-alone file and requires no additional dynamic libraries.
+It consists of one stand-alone binary file and requires no additional dynamic libraries.
-The file can be downloaded at (GitHub link)

-BHLnames requires a substantial initialization stage.
-After initialization it can be used in off-line mode.
+The file can be downloaded at: https://github.com/gnames/bhlnames/releases Useage requires an initialization stage that can take several hours to complete, but afterwards the BHLnames binary can be used without an internet connection.

 ## Architecture

-BHLnames' code structure mostly uses Clean Architecture principles for organisation of its modules.
+BHLnames' code structure mostly adheres to Clean Architecture principles [@Martin2018].
-The main use-case functinality is defined in an in an interface (Link?).
+The main use-case functionality is defined in an interface (Link?).

-The core (entity) modules that do not require I/O interactions with a database, internet or local storate, are located in 'ent' directory.
+The core (entity) modules that do not require input/output (I/O) interactions with a database, the internet or local storage, are located in the 'ent' directory.
 The 'ent' directory also contains interfaces implemented by modules that need I/O access.
-Such approach uncouples core modules from particular implementations of external I/O processes and provides flexibility for changing ways of storing and accessing the data.
+The Clean Architecture approach is advantageous because it uncouples core modules from particular implementations of external I/O processes and provides flexibility for changing ways of storing and accessing the data.

-The modules that require access to database, internet, interfaces to users, accesses to frameworks implement entity interfaces and depend on the main use-case interface for providing functionality of BHLnames.
+Modules requiring database, internet, user interfaces, or framework accesss implement entity interfaces and depend on the main use-case interface for providing functionality of BHLnames.
-One exception to this rule is 'bhlnames' directory that contains command-line interface to the project.
+One exception to this rule is the 'bhlnames' directory that contains the commandline interface, following convention established by its Cobra module dependency.

-There are 3 different kinds of user-interfaces:
+BHLnames provides 3 user interfaces:

-1. Command-line application starts and stops the web-service or provides BHLnames functionality via terminal window.
+1. The commandline application starts and stops the web service or provides BHLnames functionality via the terminal.

-2. RESTful API provides endpoints for remote access to BHLnames functionality via HTTP calls.
+2. The RESTful API provides endpoints for remote access to BHLnames functionality via HTTP calls.

-3. Web-interface allows remote interactive access BHLnames users via Internet.
+3. The web interface is a Javascript widget that can be embedded on any website to connect scientific names with BHL literature in an interactive pop-up modal.

 ### Dependencies

-Initialization phase of the projct requires a remote access to remote data-dump of BHL located at (LINK).
+Initialization phase of the project requires internet access to a data export from BHL (https://www.biodiversitylibrary.org/data/data.zip) and the BHLindex RESTful API.
-Also it needs an access to a RESTful inteface of BHLindex application.

-BHLindex is an Open Source application written in Go that creates scientific names index of BHL.
+BHLindex is an Open Source application written in Go that creates a scientific names index of BHL.
-The application scans BHL's 60 million pages, detects scientific names and provides data about their occurences via RESTful interface.
+The application scans BHL's 60 million pages, detects scientific names and provides data about their page location via RESTful interface.
 It is possible to use publicly available URL that serves BHLindex API at (LINK).

 There are many dependencies on Go modules, some of them written specifically for Global Names project.
 We will talk about some of GN modules further.
-Go dependencies are required only during the compilation of the project and are not needed for running BHLnames service or command-line application.
+Go dependencies are required only during the compilation of the project and are not needed for running BHLnames service or commandline application.

 ## Workflow